JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   ... with type array type uint2_t_4", with no AUTOFSM involved.
 Reachable only from a schedule that shares an operation taking a whole array, which is rare;
   the underlying 2D-array bug is not an AUTOFSM one and is unfixed.
+  **Not the same bug** as the one below — this one is about SHARING an array-typed value across states (the mux), which is still open.
+- Fixed: an array type living only inside a DESCENDED body (a soft multiplier's local partial-products array, say) used to crash codegen — `_TypeResolver` only seeded from types surviving into the schedule's `fus`/nodes, so an entity fully consumed by descent contributed nothing, and `AUTOFSM: cannot reconstruct a live Python type for C type 'uint16_t[16]'` followed.
+Fixed two ways: `_TypeResolver.resolve` now rebuilds `BASE[d1] [d2]...` compositionally from a reconstructible `BASE` (an array is always reconstructible if its element type is — nothing about that needs seeding), and `_Codegen` additionally seeds from the AUTOFSM'd function's whole elaborated subtree, not just what survived into the schedule (covers a struct-typed descended local, which the array fix alone would not).
+See `qor/multiplier/autofsm.py`, the design that found this, and the `[type resolver: array reconstruction]` section of `autofsm_unit_test.py`.

 **Future work**